LunaSare/spring2023-data-science/assignments/homework_data_tables.md

 9. Filter the data to include only plants with heights greater than 4 and widths greater than 2 (using `,` or `&` to include two conditions).
 10. Filter the data to include only plants from Experiment 1 or Experiment 3 (using `|` for "or").
 11. Filter the data to remove rows with null values in the `height` column (using `!is.na`)
-12. Create a new data frame called `shrub_volumes` that includes all of the original data and a new column containing the volumes (length * width * height), and display it.
+12. Create a new data frame called `shrub_volumes` that includes all of the original data, plus a new column containing the volumes (length * width * height), and display it.

 ### Exercise 2: Data agreggation
 <!-- https://github.com/datacarpentry/semester-biology/blob/main/exercises/Dplyr-shrub-volume-aggregation-R.md -->